mehulagg/gitlab/doc/development/elasticsearch.md

   anymore.

 To be extra safe, we will not delete migrations that were created in the last minor version before the major upgrade.
-So, if the we are upgrading to `%14.0`, we should not delete migrations that were only added in `%13.11`.
+So, if we are upgrading to `%14.0`, we should not delete migrations that were only added in `%13.12`.
 This is an extra safety net as we expect there are migrations that get merged that may take multiple weeks to finish on GitLab.com.
-It would be bad if we upgraded GitLab.com to `%14.0` before the migrations in `%13.11` were finished.
+It would be bad if we upgraded GitLab.com to `%14.0` before the migrations in `%13.12` were finished.
 Since our deployments to GitLab.com are automated and we currently don't have automated checks to prevent this, the extra precaution is warranted.
 Additionally, even if we did have automated checks to prevent it, we wouldn't